coreBOS/coreBOSDocumentation/user/pages/10.developer-guide/04.development_framework/13.stresstestlog/item.md

 archives -- would whoever had the original performance problems like to weigh in?
 I think this is the right direction to take the code, but I don't have a load test environment.
 ```

-I
-The code above looked really correct (as most of Adam's changes did) but
-I needed to find out if we could really eliminate completely the mock up
-logging library, so I created a stress test script which now [can be found on github](https://github.com/tsolucio/corebos/blob/master/build/HelperScripts/stressTest.php)
-in the coreBOS project's build/HelperScripts directory.
+The code above looked really correct (as most of Adam's changes did) but I needed to find out if we could really eliminate completely the mock up logging library, so I created a stress test script which now [can be found on github](https://github.com/tsolucio/corebos/blob/master/build/HelperScripts/stressTest.php) in the coreBOS project's build/HelperScripts directory.

-This stress script creates 100 contacts in batches of 10, retrieves them
-and deletes them.
+This stress script creates 100 contacts in batches of 10, retrieves them and deletes them.

 The table below shows the results.
 The conclusions are:

--   Upgrading the library produced little difference which is good,
-    besides the security bug fixes we may get some performance benefits
-    on higher PHP versions
+- Upgrading the library produced little difference which is good, besides the security bug fixes we may get some performance benefits on higher PHP versions
--   There is a significant difference between the mock up library and
-    the full logging library: we keep this structure and
-    *config.performance.LOG4PHP\_DEBUG* **MUST** be set to false in
+- There is a significant difference between the mock up library and the full logging library: we keep this structure and *config.performance.LOG4PHP\_DEBUG* **MUST** be set to false in production
-    production

 ```
     Stress Test         Php = 5.3
     Before upgrade      Log4php = 1.9           After upgrade       Log4php = 2.3
     Log load    operation           Log load    operation